osolmaz/manim-euclid-elements/README.md

 ## How?

-This was possible thanks to [Ibrahim Sagiroglu's interactive rendering](https://elements.canberead.com/):
+This was possible thanks to the meticulous work performed by [Ibrahim Sagiroglu](https://twitter.com/ratherthanpaper) in [his own browser-based interactive rendering](https://elements.canberead.com/):

-- [Sagiroglu's machine readable source](https://github.com/ibrahimsag/canberead) provided all the geometry and proposition information.
+- [Sagiroglu's machine readable source](https://github.com/ibrahimsag/canberead) provides all the geometry and proposition information.
-- Animations were auto-generated using the math animation library [Manim](https://manim.community).
+- Animations are auto-generated using the math animation library [Manim](https://manim.community).
-- Voiceovers were also auto-generated using AI with the [Manim Voiceover](https://voiceover.manim.community) plugin (also authored by me).
+- Voiceovers are also auto-generated using AI with the [Manim Voiceover](https://voiceover.manim.community) plugin (also authored by me).

 Another example that is in 3d: